trampgeek/moodle-qtype_coderunner/README.md

 standard language and question types into the data base.
-Each question type defines a programming language, a couple of templates (see the next section), a preferred sandbox (normally left blank so that the best one available can be used) and a preferred validator.
+Each question type defines a programming language, a couple of templates (see the next section), a preferred sandbox (normally left blank so that the best one available can be used) and a preferred grader.
 The latter is also normally blank as the default so-called
-*BasicValidator* is the only one currently available - it just compares the actual program output with the expected output and requires an exact match for a pass, after trailing blank lines and trailing white space on lines has been removed.
+*BasicGrader* is the only one currently available - it just compares the actual program output with the expected output and requires an exact match for a pass, after trailing blank lines and trailing white space on lines has been removed.
 An alternative regular expression match could easily be added but I